samoff04/Calculator/README.md

 ## Description

-This project is a beautifully designed, fully functional calculator created with **HTML**, **CSS**, and **JavaScript**.
+This project is a beautifully designed, fully functional calculator.
 It features a modern, animated user interface with smooth button interactions, providing a delightful user experience.

 Key highlights: